 There are otherwise good projects that are putting a death sentence on themselves by introducing an unnecessary token and raising money through an ICO.

 An example is a for-profit company that makes an app and charges fees to its users.
 It then issues a token.
-The purpose of the token is to be used to pay the app fees.
-The company sells the token in the offering with the promise that as the app becomes more popular, the token will appreciate in value.
+The token's purpose is to be used to pay the app fees.
+The company sells the token in the offering with the promise that as the app becomes more popular, the token will appreciate.

-This creates two groups of stakeholders that sooner or later will have opposing interests: the equity holders in the company, and the token holders.
-The team has a responsibility towards both of these groups, which puts them in an impossible situation.
+This creates two groups of stakeholders that will have opposing interests sooner or later: the equity holders in the company and the token holders.
+The team is responsible for both groups, which puts them in an impossible situation.

 Founders are blinded by the promise of raising money without being diluted.
 Instead, they create a second mechanism for extracting value (tokens) that becomes competitive with the first (shares).

-They have effectively diluted anyways — there is a finite amount of value that can be extracted, regardless of the mechanism.
+They have effectively diluted anyways — a finite amount of value can be extracted, regardless of the mechanism.